Still Shining: The 50th Anniversary Ultimate Collection

-Still Shining: The 50th Anniversary Ultimate Collection is a greatest hits compilation album by Australian recording artist Marcia Hines, scheduled for release on 7 July 2023.
+Still Shining: The 50th Anniversary Ultimate Collection is a greatest hits compilation album by Australian recording artist Marcia Hines, released on 7 July 2023.

 In a statement, Hines said, "I have to admit that the release of Still Shining is as exciting as the release of my very first album.
 Honestly, some things never get old … It's an honour to still be releasing music and playing to live audiences around the country".

-The album will be supported by an Australian tour from July to November 2023.
+The album was supported by an Australian tour from July to November 2023.